kdama/icpc.js/README.md

 # icpc.js
-icpc.js: icpc.js is not javascript framework.
+icpc.js: icpc.js is not a javascript framework.